-Organoids are three-dimensional in vitro culture systems derived from pluripotent stem cells (embryonic stem cells or iPSCs) or adult stem cells and can simulate the architecture and functionality of native organs[29].
-Organoids have been generated from multiple organs including intestine[30,31], stomach[32], kidney[33], liver[34], pancreas[35], brain[36] and lung[37] and can be used in multiple clinical applications including drug screening, disease modeling, and regenerative medicine.
+Organoids are three-dimensional (3D) in vitro culture systems derived from pluripotent stem cells (embryonic stem cells or iPSCs) or adult stem cells, and can simulate the architecture and functionality of native organs[29].
+Organoids are generated from multiple organs including the intestine[30,31], stomach[32], kidney[33], liver[34], pancreas[35], brain[36], and lung[37] and can be used in multiple clinical applications including drug screening, disease modeling, and regenerative medicine.
 Moreover, the development of human patient-derived organoids may enable personalized medicine.
 Considering that organoids cultures based on a specific disease and from a specific individual can be expanded in culture maintaining a stable genetic and epigenetic signature[38], they are suitable for biobanking and high-throughput screening.
 Therefore, organoids represent a powerful tool for drug efficacy and drug toxicity screening.
-Future analyses may be performed using these biobanks to identify new drugs but also to know in advance which patients may benefit from an existing drug treatment.
-In toxicology screenings, three-dimensional organoids could replace the use of cell lines and animal models.
-Renal and hepatic toxicities are common in drug administration and the hepato-biliary organoids generated together with kidney organoids enable to accurately study drug metabolism and toxicity.
-Interestingly, three-dimensional organ-on-a-chip is an experimental system in which tissue architecture and cellular composition are assembled on a fabricated synthetic matrix[39].
-This technology represents a novel approach to overcome the limitations of conventional model systems, especially to model complex disorders affecting several tissues, and for future pharmacological target identification, safety and efficacy testing as well as personalized medicine.
+Future analyses may be performed using these biobanks to identify new drugs, but also to know in advance which patients may benefit from an existing drug treatment.
+In toxicology screenings, 3D organoids could replace the use of cell lines and animal models.
+Renal and hepatic toxicities are common in drug administration and hepato-biliary organoids generated together with kidney organoids enable the accurate study of drug metabolism and toxicity.
+Interestingly, 3D organ-on-a-chip is an experimental system in which tissue architecture and cellular composition are assembled on a fabricated synthetic matrix[39].
+This technology represents a novel approach to overcome the limitations of conventional model systems, especially to model complex disorders affecting several tissues, and for future pharmacological target identification, safety, and efficacy testing as well as personalized medicine.

 GASTROINTESTINAL TOXICITY

-Drug induced gastrointestinal toxicity is very common and may result in different consequences that range from nausea and dyspepsia to life-threatening events, such as the development of complicated gastroduodenal ulcers[40,41].
+Drug-induced gastrointestinal toxicity is very common and may result in different consequences that range from nausea and dyspepsia to life-threatening events such as the development of complicated gastroduodenal ulcers[40,41].
 To study and prevent these ADRs, researchers have started to create patient-specific in vitro models using iPSCs.
-These models are based on the differentiation of iPSCs into enterocytes, using innovative protocols, and involve the creation of ground-breaking models based on iPSCs derived human organoids.
+These models are based on the differentiation of iPSCs into enterocytes, using innovative protocols, and involve the creation of groundbreaking models based on iPSC-derived human organoids.

 Intestinal ADRs

-The small and large intestine is one of the most frequent sites of ADRs.
-The severity of the symptoms can vary from very easy-to-manage to life-threating illnesses.
-Well known examples of intestinal ADRs are mucosal damage, hemorrhage, colitis, changes in motility and malabsorption[42]; an important example of frequent gastrointestinal ADR are those caused by nonsteroidal anti-inflammatory drugs (NSAIDs).
-To manage and prevent the development of intestinal ADRs, scientists tried to model enterocytes, the most abundant intestinal cells with fundamental functions in nutrients/drugs absorption and metabolism.
-In this regard, iPSCs could be a great tool, as demonstrated also by some recent works.
-In 2014, Iwao et al[43] generated for the first time pharmacokinetically functional enterocytes starting from iPSCs, with the aim to build an intestinal pharmacokinetic evaluation system to better study drug absorption and biotransformation.
-The protocol developed by this group allowed to obtain mature enterocyte-like cells (ELCs) in around 30 d of stimulation using activin A and fibroblast growth factor (FGF)-2 in order to obtain definitive endoderm cells.
-Then, these immature cells were differentiated into ELCs using epidermal growth factor in 2% fetal bovine serum.
-ELCs displayed increased expression of the specific intestinal markers sucrase-isomaltase, villin 1, intestine-specific homeobox, CDX2, dipeptidyl peptidase 4 and SLC46A1/proton-coupled folate transporter.
-The authors also noticed that a longer period of differentiation made the process more efficient in terms of number of mature ELCs obtained.
+The small and large intestines are one of the most frequent sites of ADRs.
+The severity of symptoms can vary from very easy-to-manage to life-threating illnesses.
+Well known examples of intestinal ADRs are mucosal damage, hemorrhage, colitis, changes in motility, and malabsorption[42]; an important example of frequent gastrointestinal ADR are those caused by nonsteroidal anti-inflammatory drugs (NSAIDs).
+To manage and prevent the development of intestinal ADRs, scientists tried to model enterocytes, the most abundant intestinal cells with fundamental functions in nutrient/drug absorption and metabolism.
+In this regard, iPSCs could be a great tool, as demonstrated by some recent works.
+In 2014, Iwao et al[43] generated for the first time pharmacokinetically functional enterocytes starting from iPSCs, with the aim of building an intestinal pharmacokinetic evaluation system to better study drug absorption and biotransformation.
+The protocol developed by this group allowed the authors to obtain mature enterocyte-like cells (ELCs) after about 30 d of stimulation using activin A and fibroblast growth factor (FGF)-2 in order to obtain definitive endoderm cells.
+Then these immature cells were differentiated into ELCs using epidermal growth factor in 2% fetal bovine serum.
+ELCs displayed increased expression of the specific intestinal markers sucrase-isomaltase, villin 1, intestine-specific homeobox, CDX2, dipeptidyl peptidase 4, and SLC46A1/proton-coupled folate transporter.
+The authors also noticed that a longer period of differentiation made the process more efficient in terms of the number of mature ELCs obtained.